During sleep, bad memories become less clear, claim U.S. researchers.

 A group of researchers at Northwestern University in Chicago developed a technique that makes it possible to change human memories during sleep.
-The study was published in the journal Nature News.
+The study was published in the journal Nature Neuroscience.

 Previously, many experiments on animals and observations of psychologists helped establish that the memory changes the focus from short-term to long-term during sleep, in other words, a consolidation of memory takes place.
 It was believed that the impact on it at this point may weaken or completely erase it.

 The experiment involved 15 volunteers.
-All of them during the deep sleep phase were given to smell a scent that had previously been associated with a gentle electric shock.
-The results confirmed the assumption of researchers that during sleep the memories of unpleasant experiences become less clear.
+During the deep sleep phase, all of them were given to smell a scent that had previously been associated with a gentle electric shock.
+The results confirmed the assumption of researchers that during sleep, the memories of unpleasant experiences become less clear.

 It should be noted that the relation of stimuli (including smells) to bad memories is an important component of post-traumatic stress disorder (PTSD).
 The development of methods to reduce these abnormal connections, which both physicians and scientists are involved in, is associated with the expansion of knowledge about memory consolidation.